wylieza/csc3022_assignemnt4/README.txt

 <input folder> [-o output] [-k n] [-bin b]

 <input folder> -> Folder containing images to be classified
-[-o output] -> Specify a textfile to contain the classification results [-k n] -> Specify the number of clusters to classify [-bin b] -> Specify the 'bin width' for histogram generation
+[-o output] -> Specify a file to contain the classification results (extension must be provided) [-k n] -> Specify the number of clusters to classify [-bin b] -> Specify the 'bin width' for histogram generation